-Internship stipends are usually available only to advanced year students, including Advanced Standing students.
+Internship stipends are usually available only to specialist year students, including Advanced Standing students.
 These awards are intended for students who are interested in working with veterans in either medical or mental health settings at the VA Medical Centers in Salisbury or Durham.

 Two-year students apply for these competitive awards during the first year of the program, and the stipends are awarded during the advanced internship year.
 Advanced Standing students apply for these awards when the co-Field Directors contact them shortly after they receive notice of admission to the program.
 The Co-Directors of Field Instruction work with students and the VA on these awards.

 Tuition Waivers with Stipends

 The JMSW Program usually receives a number of tuition waivers with stipends from both universities’ graduate schools.
 These awards are based on merit.

 Faculty members make recommendations about which students will be offered these tuition waivers with stipends.
 For incoming students, there is no need to apply for assistantships as faculty use admission information to make recommendations.
 For ongoing students, the Program Director provides an opportunity to apply for these awards in spring of the first year for second year support.